 - provide the opportunity for the agency to share any current information or personal issues relating to any children, adult service users or staff members that the inspector needs to be aware of during the inspection

-- ensure that Ofsted holds the correct details in the inspection database, including email addresses and contact telephone numbers for the manager, registered provider and/or responsible individual, any other partners, or directors or trustees
+- ensure that Ofsted holds the correct details in the inspection database, including email addresses and contact telephone numbers for the manager, responsible individual, any other partners, or directors or trustees

 - arrange the approximate time that verbal feedback at the end of the inspection will be given and who is to receive this.
-Feedback is normally given to the manager (or senior member of staff present) and the responsible individual.
+Feedback is normally given to the responsible individual or senior member of staff present.
 Additional senior staff linked to the agency may also attend at the discretion of the inspector if agreed in advance

 12.2 Case tracking and sampling